Dmalex166/platformer-tutorial/steps/part10.md

 # Part 10: Bouncsing Bombs

-In order to round our game out it's time to add some enemies
+In order to round our game out it's time to add some enemies.

 ### The idea is...